Future of Electric Vehicle in India

 - Lack of infrastructure; The facilities for charging an electric vehicle are very useful.

 - Once charged, the maximum distance allowed is reduced or limited.

 - If you use fast charging, it will be charged quickly but a fast-charging station takes a long time to install.

-- Electric vehicle have a higher demand than conventional vehicles. but Electric production is less compared to conventional vehicles.
+- Electric vehicles have a higher demand than conventional vehicles. but Electric production is less compared to conventional vehicles.

 - Dependence on countries such as China for small auto parts used in making electric vehicles.

 - Matching the cost of subsidized imported batteries through local manufacturing units will not be easy.

 Things to Improve Before Adopting EV Environment in India

 - Emphasis on developing more affordable and next-generation battery technologies